Xadeck/jekyll-terminal/README.md

 ## To be done

 - [ ] make title of terminal customizable.
-- [x] support multiline commands
+- [x] support multiline commands.
-- [ ] support simple selection of commands only
+- [ ] support simple selection of commands only.
-- [ ] make path to stylesheet configurable
+- [ ] make path to stylesheet configurable.
-- [x] simplify the stylesheet using Sass
+- [x] simplify the stylesheet using Sass.
-- [ ] add themes for the terminal colors
+- [ ] add themes for the terminal colors.
+- [ ] fixed the indentation of HEREDOC.

 ## License
 Copyright (c) 2014 Xavier Décoret.
 MIT license, see [MIT-LICENSE.txt] for details.